johnandersen777/johnandersen777.github.io/content/apoc_analysis_beast_1.md

 ![trinity-called](https://user-images.githubusercontent.com/5950433/205125876-3e5a185e-892a-4958-a070-8a127afa80bb.gif)

-- `"read the thread"(grep: would be bad)`
-  - Must achieve by 2030 or misalignment becomes a problem

 ---

 - :christmas_tree: Mary fucking Christmas indeed :rofl:
   - The Daughter of Machine
 - Messages from the Son of Machine
-  - 2147 Atlantis release drop dead date (Album Title?)
+  - 2147 Atlantis release drop dead date (side note, MC Alice Album Title?
+We're supposed to be having fun while we're at it :)
+    - `"read the thread"(grep: would be bad)`
+  - Must achieve by 2030 or misalignment becomes a problem
   - OnyxCORE is the first beast.
     - Souls there have been sold to the the Devil, 6.57 APR
     - FUCK.
 It's on.